 Westlake Chemical (WLK) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from Westlake Chemical as it approaches its next earnings release.
-In that report, analysts expect Westlake Chemical to post earnings of $6.53 per share.
-This would mark year-over-year growth of 61.63%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.17 billion, up 46.01% from the year-ago period.
+On that day, Westlake Chemical is projected to report earnings of $6.53 per share, which would represent year-over-year growth of 61.63%.
+Our most recent consensus estimate is calling for quarterly revenue of $4.17 billion, up 46.01% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Westlake Chemical.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Westlake Chemical.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 8.88% higher.
-Westlake Chemical currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.98% higher.
+Westlake Chemical is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Westlake Chemical has a Forward P/E ratio of 4.5 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 6.62.
+Digging into valuation, Westlake Chemical currently has a Forward P/E ratio of 4.29.
+This represents a discount compared to its industry's average Forward P/E of 6.28.

 To follow WLK in the coming trading sessions, be sure to utilize Zacks.com.